Packaging EndUser: Starch- and Dextrin-Based Adhesives

 Today, most paperboard cartons are sealed with liquid glues or hot-melt adhesives.
 These are generally preferred because of their high speed of operation and ability to bond securely to many different substrates.
 However, dextrin adhesives are used in certain applications where low cost must be achieved.
 Carton-sealing adhesives require a low and stable viscosity, and they must set quickly.
 A formulation for a white dextrin adhesive for carton sealing is provided in Table 8.

-Adhesives for tapes, labels, envelopes and similar applications require noncurling ability, and they should be nonblocking under humid conditions.
+Adhesives for tapes, envelopes, labels and similar applications require noncurling ability, and they should be nonblocking under humid conditions.
 Certain tape and label adhesives also must be capable of rewetting or remoistening.
 This generally requires that the formulation contain acid-modified starch or high-soluble white and yellow dextrins to allow high-solids contents.
 A formulation for a remoistening adhesive that is often used for envelopes is given in Table 9.

 To prevent curling, several processes have been used.
 In one process, the tape or label substrate with dried adhesive is run over a bar to produce microcracks in the adhesive layer.
 Another process uses a solvent deposition of the adhesive where a cold-water-soluble dextrin is suspended in an organic solvent.
 When this suspension is applied to paper and dries, it leaves behind discrete particles of adhesive, which will swell and produce the required tack on contact with water.